ds9-code/mechanistic-interpretability/README.md

 3. **Identify** a small set of SAE features that are “meaningful” for age (vs “noise” that hurts performance when present).
 4. **Intervene** on those features so that, for any given scan, the predicted age equals the true age (ground truth).
 This shows that the same pipeline can produce the correct answer when we override a few dimensions.
 5. **Validate with saliency:** Compute gradient-based saliency maps (where in the image the prediction is sensitive) before and after intervention on OASIS data, and visualize them (contours and heatmaps) to see whether the model’s focus aligns with brain anatomy.
-6. **AI safety and interpretability in healthcare:** Apply interpretability techniques (sparse features, linear probes, targeted intervention, saliency) to move from black-box brain-age models to explainable ones—so we can say *which* internal features and *where* in the image drive the prediction.
+6. **AI safety and interpretability in healthcare:** Apply interpretability techniques (sparse features, linear probes, targeted intervention, saliency) to move from black-box brain-age models to explainable ones - so we can say *which* internal features and *where* in the image drive the prediction.
 In applied healthcare, interpretable models support clinical trust, accountability, and safer deployment; reducing reliance on opaque black-box predictions is important for responsible use of AI in medical imaging.

 ---